slipperydream/MeteorHammer/README.md

     - [] add complete boss scene
       - [x] change music to boss theme

-- [] make/finish game modes:
+- [] make game modes:
    - [x] stage select: galaxy map with brief overview of mission when selected
+     - need to go to the stage select screen after stage results
    - [] boss select: just play the bosses you've seen before
    - [] attack mode: out to run through stages on after another.
+     - need to go to the next stage after stage results
    - [] attract mode: self playing

 - Revisit scoring system.
 Think about the following:
- - collect items
  - item chaining
- - bullet canceling
  - Speed kill
  - Proximity based scoring
  - Hyper?
  - Bonus for lives not spent
-- [x] add scoring triggers to generate items/powerups/1ups
+- [x] add triggers to generate items
+  - []powerups/1ups
 - [] Add corpse on screen for last death.
 Worth X points if "salvaged" i.e. picked up
 - [] add ghost path of last route?

-- [-] Replace credits with a continue meter that refills with score
+- [\] Replace credits with a continue meter that refills with score
-- [x] add focused shot for player with holding down the button
-    - doesn't seem possible with Godot, so adding laser as a default weapon instead
-    - [] slow player speed when firing laser
 - [] Add player shot limit.
 Forces closer attacks for higher damage
 - [] Possibly add a collision shield?
 Doesn’t stop bullets
-- [] update player weapon to better looking sprite
+- [x] update player weapon to better looking sprite

 - []Redo code to make components instead of inheritance.
     - Attack
-    - Hitbox
     - Movement?

+- [] Add soundtrack mode, i.e., just play the music in a loop with simple play controls
+  - [] add song selection for stages and bosses?
 - [] Add a thorn aura around player?
 - [] On selection of stage allow user to turn off cutscenes

 - []Start adding flags to different functionality that I eventually want to be able to turn off/change

-- [] display currently playing song title on a side panel

 - [] Add difficulty levels
    - [] Add more shot patterns to each enemy for difficulty increase